kalonez/nixos-personal-backup/README.md

 rebuild ("sudo nixos-rebuild switch") PS.
 Sometimes I forget

+you can easily launch TTY if KDE Plasma does stop working

+Ctrl+AltF1 or Ctrl+AltF2 or Ctrl+AltF3 or Ctrl+AltF4

+F1 is most likely going to the environment you're in which is KDE plasma :)

 well you can see the alias "update" and "rebuild" does the same thing.
 I can be dumb sometimes.